diya-hash/Java-Spring-Concepts/Java/SOLID Principle/README.md

 Interface Seggregation: The principle which enforces to build small and focused interfaces that doesn't force the implementer of the interface to implement unneccesary implementations/behaviours that they do not need.

 Dependency Inversion (DI): High level modules should not depend on low level modules.
-Both the modules should depend on abstractions and not on concrete implementans.
+Both the modules should depend on abstractions and not on concrete implementations.
 This is to enforce loose coupling and abstraction.

 Reference: